Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Other related works

 \paragraph{Score matching.} \citet{hyvarinen2005estimation} showed that the score function can be estimated via integration by parts, a result that was further extended in \citet{hyvarinen2007some}. \citet{song2020sliced} proposed sliced score matching to tame the computational complexity in high dimension.
 The consistency of the score matching estimator was studied in \citet{hyvarinen2005estimation}, with asymptotic normality established in \citet{forbes2015linear}.
 Optimizing the score matching loss has been shown to be intimately connected to minimizing upper bounds on the Kullback-Leibler divergence \citep{song2021maximum} and Wasserstein distance \citep{kwon2022score} between the generated distribution and the target data distribution.
-From a non-asymptotic perspective, \citet{koehler2022statistical} studied the statistical efficiency of score matching by connecting it with the isoperimetric properties of the distribution.
+Furthermore, the recent work \citet{koehler2022statistical} studied the statistical efficiency of score matching by connecting it with the isoperimetric properties of the target data distribution.

 \paragraph{Other theory for diffusion models.} \citet{oko2023diffusion} studied the approximation and generalization capabilities of diffusion modeling for distribution estimation.
 Assuming that the data are supported on a low-dimensional linear subspace, \citet{chen2023score} developed a sample complexity bound for diffusion models.
 Moreover, \citet{ghimire2023geometry} adopted a geometric perspective and showed that the forward and backward processes of diffusion models are essentially Wasserstein gradient flows operating in the space of probability measures.
 Recently, the idea of stochastic localization, which is closely related to diffusion models, is adopted to sample from posterior distributions \citep{montanari2023posterior,el2022sampling}, which has been implemented using the approximate message passing algorithm (\cite{donoho2009message,li2022non}).